Decybel07/L10n-swift/README.md

 ## 🔑 License

-L10n is available under the MIT license.
-See the LICENSE file for more info.
+L10n-swift is available under the MIT license.
+See the [LICENSE](https://github.com/Decybel07/L10n-swift/blob/master/LICENSE) file for more info.